BrighterCommand/Docs/source/CORRECT_Routing.rst

 activator configuration section, which needs to be added to the **<configSections>** element of your configuration file.

+// We no longer use XML for configuration, change this section with a code config example

 .. highlight:: xml

 ::